 The devastation Jackie felt each time she started her period, along with the hormone-induced mood changes, took a toll on her marriage.
 "I can't say we were actually going to get divorced," says her husband Eric.
 "But we weren't getting along very well."

 "If we had stopped trying, our marriage would have been in really big trouble," adds Jackie.
 "I would have always felt inadequate."

 Conception, which finally happened after a successful artificial insemination, was not the magic cure Jackie hoped for.
 She developed diabetes and had to take four insulin shots a day.
 Her blood pressure rose dangerously high.
 She was hospitalized and put on bed rest for the last 12 weeks of her pregnancy, which ended early with a Cesarean section.

 Two years later, the nightmare had faded enough so that Jackie underwent fertility shots and artificial insemination once again.
-When the techniques did not work after three months, her RE recommended in vitro fertilization (IVF).
+When the techniques did not work after 3 months, her doctor recommended in vitro fertilization (IVF).
 Though Jackie did not rule out this expensive option, she wanted a second opinion.

 The next reproductive endocrinologist saw the ring of cysts around Jackie's ovaries and diagnosed her with polycystic ovary syndrome (PCOS), a condition that has been associated with high blood pressure, type 2 diabetes, and metabolic syndrome.

 At the recommendation of her doctor, Jackie tried fertility shots again, coupled with a technique to thicken the lining of her uterus to increase her chances of conceiving.
 Jackie became pregnant after the first try, then miscarried.